How to Spot and Avoid Financial Scams This Holiday

 The holidays are a time when many people donate to charities.
 Yet, it’s important to be cautious of fraudsters who may try to exploit this spirit of generosity.

-They may reach out via phone, email, text message, or even through crowdsourcing platforms, soliciting donations on behalf of a charity that is near and dear to your heart.
-Additionally, they might redirect you to a fraudulent website, urging you to enter payment information or attempt to get you on the phone to disclose personal information.
+They may reach out via phone, email, text message, or even through crowdsourcing platforms, such as GoFundMe, soliciting donations on behalf of a charity that is near and dear to your heart.
+They may also redirect you to a fraudulent website, urging you to enter payment information or attempt to get you on the phone to disclose personal information.

 On the other hand, cash, cryptocurrency, and wire transfers can be more challenging to recover, so it’s advisable to avoid using these methods when donating.
 If asked to donate using any of these payment methods, it should alert you to a potential fraudulent scheme.